Occupational Therapy Assistant

 Program: Lake Area Tech’s rigorous 20 month program emphasizes lecture, laboratory experience, discussion, demonstration, and off-site fieldwork experiences.
 To graduate, you must maintain a 2.0 GPA, completing all courses with a grade of “C” or higher (a single grade of “D” will be allowed in a general or related course).

 Exam: As a graduate of this accredited program you are eligible to take the national certification examination for the occupational therapy assistant administered by the National Board of Certification of Occupational Therapy (NBCOT) NBCOT’s Web Site.

 After successful completion of the exam, the graduate will be a Certified Occupational Therapy Assistant (COTA).
 Most states also require licensure (typically based on the results of the NBCOT Certification Exam) to practice.
 The OTA program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda.
 MD 20852-4929.
 ACOTE’s telephone number, c/o AOTA, is (301) 652-AOTA.
 Their web address is www.acoteonline.org.
 Be advised that students graduating from an unaccredited program are not eligible to take the NBCOT Certification Exam.
 A felony conviction may affect an individual’s eligibility to sit for the national exam and/or obtain state licensure.

-Just six months after graduation, Occupational Therapy Assistant graduates are averaging $22.39 an hour!
-Read more in our latest Occupational Therapy Assistant Placement Report.
+Just six months after graduation, Occupational Therapy Assistant graduates are averaging $20.58 an hour!

 Harlan and Rita Temple Scholarship